 “When a customer doesn't know where you're going or what you're going to do, they're usually very surprised what you're doing because they don't understand the steps that it takes to properly find the issue,” he says.

 Find any and all problems related to your trade: Cunningham stresses the importance of inspecting the whole plumbing, HVAC, or electrical system when making a service call or providing an estimate.
 Otherwise, he says a customer will blame you when something else goes wrong and question why you didn’t discuss the issue during your initial visit.
 It also builds trust and provides opportunities for additional business.

 “We can't give them options to solve problems if we don't know what the problems are,” he says.
 “So, you have to find all the problems in the house in relation to your trade.
 This is going to actually make your customer have far more trust and confidence in you when you look.

-Educate the customer on how the problem impacts daily life: Cunningham says a customer won’t accept a solution to their problem if they don’t understand how it impacts their daily life.
+Educate the customer on how the problem affects daily life: Cunningham says a customer won’t accept a solution to their problem if they don’t understand how it affects their daily life.
 Again, he recommends using diagrams to demonstrate the problem and suggested solutions.

 Explain the consequences of putting off the repair: More customers will buy a solution to prevent a future problem, Cunningham says.
 It frees up their time to do what they really want, lessens the hassles in their daily life, and saves them money.

 Tell the customer about your company’s guarantees and assurances: “A lot of you have fantastic guarantees, but you don't tell the customer about them, so they don’t know,” he says.
 “They don't know you provide service 24 hours a day.
 They don't know you give 100% money-back guarantee on everything you do.”